-Activists should seek to create an environment where vulnerable adults can make an effective contribution to Amnesty's activism and where their welfare is promoted.
-Activists must adhere to AIUK's safeguarding policy safeguarding policy and follow AIUKs guidelines for working safely with vulnerable adults.
+Activists should seek to create an environment where children, young people and vulnerable adults can make an effective contribution to Amnesty International's activism and where their welfare is promoted.
+Activists must adhere to AIUK's safeguarding policy and follow AIUK's guidelines for working safely with children, young people and vulnerable adults.
 All safeguarding concerns will be investigated formally.
-For safeguarding concerns contact AIUK's Head of Safeguarding.
+For safeguarding concerns, contact AIUK's Head of Safeguarding.

-Data Protection
+Data protection

-Activist should act in line with AIUk's data protection / privacy notice.
+Activists should act in line with AIUK's data protection / privacy notice.

-Acceptance of Awards
+Acceptance of awards